 In some cases, doctors may prescribe medications such as metformin to improve insulin sensitivity.
 Metformin does not directly cause weight loss, but it can make weight loss easier by lowering insulin levels and improving blood sugar control.
 Hormonal birth control may be prescribed to manage symptoms like irregular cycles or high androgen levels, though it does not address the root cause of PCOS and may affect weight differently for each person.

 Supplements and medications work best when combined with sustainable diet and lifestyle changes.
-They are tools—not cures—and should be used thoughtfully as part of a comprehensive PCOS weight loss strategy.
+They are tools not cures and should be used thoughtfully as part of a comprehensive PCOS weight loss strategy.

 Common PCOS Weight Loss Mistakes to Avoid